 Recovery time also depends on the primary illness and whether the treatment is effective.
 In most cases, your dog will be back to normal in one or two weeks with treatment.
 A return trip to see the veterinarian for a follow up examination is essential to the success of the treatment.
 For any type of cancer, your dog’s recovery time depends on how advanced it is and whether it has spread.
 If the cancer has affected both kidneys, the prognosis is poor, but with pain medication and good veterinary care your dog can have a good quality of life for the time he has left.

-Hemoglobin and Myoglobin in Urine Questions and Advice from Veterinary Professionals
+Hemoglobin and Myoglobin in Urine Average Cost

 Was this experience helpful?